AwesomenessReborn/Image-to-Text-Analysis/Readme.md

 ocr_process.py is main file.
-Other file presents a cleaner look but less efficient.
+Other file (draft) presents a cleaner look but less efficient.

 Using tesseract OCR and openCV to read files and output valueable data from a transcripts.